Felix Booth: Family lineage

+Distillery career

+Felix and his brothers joined the family business and were groomed as Philip's successors.
+However shortly before Philip's death in 1818, the original family partnership was dissolved and a new one was established between John Gillyat and Felix.
+Together they had – to a great extent – rebuilt the Turnmill Street premises and Felix would subsequently obtain sole control of the business.

+With energy and drive, Felix expanded the business by building a second distillery at Brentford on the River Thames just six miles from Hyde Park Corner, and purchasing the neighbouring brewery of Hazard and Company, which he renamed as the Red Lion Brewery.
+By establishing a distillery at Edinburgh in Scotland, Booth could then boast that he was the owner of the biggest distilling business in Great Britain.

 In 1832, Sir Felix Booth bought the site of the old Ophthalmic Hospital in Albany Street, Regent's Park as a site for his distillery.
 In 1840, he went into partnership with William Grimble to experiment with producing vinegar from the spirits left over from the manufacturing process.
 The site was in the north-east corner of Cumberland Market.
 The venture was unsuccessful so Sir Felix reverted to the more conventional method of vinegar brewing.

+Hull court case

-Between 1840 and 1843, Sir Felix Booth was faced with a blackmail situation and it was ultimately taken to court in 1843.
-Sir Felix had a second cousin once removed also named Felix Booth, born 1805, being the grandson of Richard Booth of Caistor Lincolnshire.
-Felix, no doubt envious of Sir Felix's wealth, threatened – with the intent to exhort money – to reveal to the police that Sir Felix had committed unlawful sexual crimes, namely homosexual relations with a young man named Marr.
-Sir Felix attended the hearing in Hull Yorkshire, vigorously denying the claims asserted by Felix.
-Sir Felix admitted to the court that he had fathered a male child with a Scottish woman in Edinburgh that he was very fond of, and had financially assisted the child through his growth years.
-This situation had made Felix insanely jealous.
-The 'love child' was referred in the court as simply Mr Marr.
-The court ruled Sir Felix to be innocent and Felix was found guilty of blackmail and sentenced to twenty years' transportation to Australia.
+Between 1840 and 1843, Booth was faced with a blackmail situation and it was ultimately taken to court in 1843.
+His aforementioned cousin, Felix (born 1805), no doubt envious of Sir Felix's wealth, threatened – with the intent to exhort money – to reveal to the police that Sir Felix had committed unlawful sexual crimes, namely homosexual relations with a young man named Marr.
+Sir Felix attended the hearing in Hull Yorkshire, vigorously denying the claims his cousin asserted.
+Sir Felix admitted to the court that he had fathered a son with a Scottish woman in Edinburgh that he was very fond of, and had financially assisted the son as he came of age.
+The court ruled Sir Felix to be innocent of his charges and Felix was found guilty of blackmail and sentenced to twenty years' transportation to Australia.